 6. Remove stuffed mushrooms from oven and top with breadcrumb mixture.
 Return to oven and bake an additional 5 minutes, until breadcrumbs are lightly golden in color.
 Serve warm.

-Photo courtesy of Holly V. Gray
+Photo credit: Holly V. Gray